 A will is a document that sets out a person's declaration of how he (the "Testator") desires his property to be disposed of after his death.
 When an individual dies in the State of Texas with a will, the will is submitted to the Probate Court.
 Probate is the process by which a will is legally recognized.

+A Will can be contested before or after it is admitted to probate.
 Under Texas laws, you only have two years to file a will contest after the will has been admitted to probate.